Long Beach State Beach and the Oakland Golden Grizzlies meet - WTOP News

 Nassau, Bahamas; Friday, 8 p.m.
 EST

-BOTTOM LINE: The Long Beach State Beach face the Oakland Golden Grizzlies in Nassau, Bahamas.
+BOTTOM LINE: The Long Beach State Beach will face the Oakland Golden Grizzlies at Baha Mar Convention Center in Nassau, Bahamas.

 Oakland finished 20-12 overall with an 8-5 record in non-conference games during the 2021-22 season.
 The Golden Grizzlies averaged 16.7 points off of turnovers, 11.8 second chance points and 1.0 bench points last season.